cakephp/docs/en/tutorials-and-examples/cms/authentication.rst

 articles.
 We've also added some nice UX improvements by leveraging the FormHelper and ORM capabilities.

-Thanks for taking the time to explore CakePHP.
+Thank you for taking the time to explore CakePHP.
 Next, you should learn more about the :doc:`/orm`, or you peruse the :doc:`/topics`.